Department of Health Informatics & Information Management

 Grade Mode: Standard Letter

-Comprehensive study of selected problems related to professional practice issues and changes in the health information management field.
-Emphasis will be on problem solving and application of management skills.
+Comprehensive study of selected problems related to professional practice issues and changes in the health informatics and information management field.
+Emphasis will be on problem solving and application of management and technical skills.
 May be repeated with permission of department chair.

 1 Credit Hour.
 1 Lecture Contact Hour.
 0 Lab Contact Hours.